UntitledsTakenNOOOO/dehacked-attack/README.md

 * Spider Mastermind (Going Down): A totally ordinary spider mastermind with nothing weird about it (ha, yeah right).
 Spawns with some zombies, imps, demons and revenants.
 * Super Archvile [Final Boss Form] (Valiant): Spawns with a swarm of arachnorbs.
 Has 7500 health, and summons monsters when flinched, which get deadlier if flinched more than four times.
 * Gridlock Cardinal [Final Boss Form] (Gridlock 64): This monstrosity has both phases and moves faster, and in phase two it even now has the ability to teleport.
 Good luck.
+* Motherdemon [Final Boss Form] (Doom 64 for Doom 2): With 9000 HP, an archvile attack, and an army of other monsters at its disposal, good luck; you'll need it here.
 * Archangelus (Eviternity): Descending from the realm opposite Hell, this guy is insane.
 One might wish for good luck; but truth be told, it won't save you.
+* Leviathan [Final Boss Form] (Struggle: Antaresian Legacy): Now smart enough to avoid infighting, and with 10000 health, and summoned with many other monsters, this guy's tough.
 * The Inquisitor (Struggle: Antaresian Legacy): This guy will unleash an absolute firestorm whenever you're in his line of sight, and spawns with a swarm of Afriests.